syl20bnr/spacemacs-elpa-mirror/stable-melpa/parsec-readme.txt

   -----------------------------------------------------------------------------------------------------------
-   parsec-or                  choice            try the parsers until one succeeds parsec-try                 try               try parser and consume no input when an error occurs parsec-with-error-message  <?> (similar)     use the new error message when an error occurs parsec-many                many              apply the parser zero or more times parsec-many1               many1             apply the parser one or more times
+   parsec-or                  choice            try the parsers until one succeeds parsec-try                 try               try parser and consume no input when an error occurs parsec-lookahead           lookahead         try parser and consume no input when successful parsec-peek                try && lookahead  try parser without comsuming any input parsec-peek-p              try && lookahead  same as parsec-peek except the return value for failure parsec-with-error-message  <?> (similar)     use the new error message when an error occurs parsec-many                many              apply the parser zero or more times parsec-many1               many1             apply the parser one or more times